-The 2012 ESA Summer of Code in Space (SOCIS) was announced by the ESA Advanced Concepts Team in June 2012.
-Open Mission Control is part of the UKSEDS (United Kingdom Students for the Exploration and Development of Space) myPocketQub 442 UKube-1 payload and is a JA initiative.
+The 2014 ESA Summer of Code in Space (SOCIS) was announced by the ESA Advanced Concepts Team in April 2014.
+Open Mission Control and Pocket Mission Control are open source open access citizen space exploration support projects built by past and present UKSEDS members and other students, and are a JA initiative.

-- In addition to the major tasks outlined above, general support to allow the early delivery of items on our general outstanding to do list would be extremely useful.
+- In addition to the major tasks outlined above, general support to allow the early delivery of items on our general outstanding to do lists would be extremely useful.

 Do you have a suggestion, information, link or other relevant content that should be on this page?
 If so, we would be very grateful if you would leave it as a comment or email email@example.com so we can post it here – thanks!